greiginsydney/captureKNX/docs/shopping-list.md

 To build the captureKNX as described, you'll need the following parts.

-Your outlay will be approximately $USD200 / $AUD260, although this does _not_ include shipping costs or the cost of a 3D-printed enclusure.
+Your outlay will be approximately $USD200 / $AUD260, although this does _not_ include shipping costs or the cost of a 3D-printed enclosure.

 ## Variations